test-optional colleges

 What is a test-optional college?

+Essentially, test-optional colleges are colleges that do not require students to submit SAT or ACT scores as part of their college admissions requirements.
 Often, sending high SAT or ACT scores will strengthen a student’s application, even at test-optional colleges.
 However, if you choose to omit your SAT or ACT scores, your application will not face penalties.

-Different test-optional colleges have different approaches to standardized testing in their college admissions requirements.
-When in doubt, you should always check the college application requirements for any test-optional colleges.
+Different test-optional colleges have varying approaches to standardized testing in their college admissions requirements.
+When in doubt, you should always check the college application requirements for any test-optional colleges on your list.
 Different test-optional colleges may have different college admissions requirements, which can vary based on program or major.

 At some test-optional colleges, students must meet certain GPA thresholds in order to apply without ACT or SAT scores.
-While this is a rare policy, you may find it at certain test-optional colleges on your list.
-In some cases, this means that students from certain backgrounds—such as international students or homeschooled students—must still submit scores in order to apply and enroll.
+In other cases, students from certain backgrounds — such as international students or homeschooled students — must still submit scores in order to apply and enroll

 As you consider test-optional colleges, you should also think about the relationship between SAT requirements or ACT requirements and merit scholarships.
 At some test-optional universities, students must still submit SAT or ACT scores to be eligible for merit aid or scholarships.